Learning the Interference Graph of a Wireless Network

 In general, finding the minimum hitting set is NP-hard \cite{karp}.
-However, under the assumption that $s\ll n$, the minimum hitting set can be solved for in polynomial time.
+However, under the assumption that the maximum possible number of hidden interferers $s \ll n$, the total number of nodes in the network, the minimum hitting set can be solved for in polynomial time.
 This is a regime appropriate to the large-scale wireless networks of interest in this paper.
 First we use the algorithm of Section~\ref{sec.achDirectInt} to identify $G_D$.
-Next, each AP in turn.
-For AP $j$ test every subset of nonadjacent APs in $G_D$ (and not including AP $j$) to determine whether it is a hitting set of $\{\Sc^t_j \ | \ t \in \Kc_j(k)\}$.
+Next, we consider each AP in turn.
+For AP $j$, we test every subset of nonadjacent APs in $G_D$ (not including AP $j$) to determine whether it is a hitting set of $\{\Sc^t_j \ | \ t \in \Kc_j(k)\}$.
 Since the number of hidden interferers $s_j \leq s$, we start with the smallest possible hitting sets, i.e., $s_j = 1$.
 We increment the size of the testing subset by one, until a hitting set is achieved.
 In this way we find the minimum hitting set for the given $\{\Sc^t_j \ | \ t \in \Kc_j(k)\}$.

 The worst situation for this incremental approach will be when $s_j$ is as large as possible.
 By Assumption~\ref{firstAssump}-(v) $s_j \leq s$.
-Recalling that $d_j-1$ is the number of direct interferers (which can be eliminated from consideration), in this case the number of subsets we test is at most
+Recalling that $d_j$ is the number of direct interferers (which can be eliminated from consideration), in this case the maximum number of subsets we must test is

 for some bounded constant $\beta_3$.
 In other words, the number of subsets we need to test is upper bounded by $O(n^s)$ \cite{pc_dag}.